PappasBrent/pappasbrent.github.io/_posts/2024-05-12-my-2024-vacation-to-portugal.md

   classic, [_A Suspeita_](https://youtu.be/m4Fciq8LPz0?si=BOT5RHJkdAnmoTkI), and
   it was great.

-- The Museum of Art, Architecture, and Technology (MAAT): This musuem presented a look into the industrial history of Lisbon, and into global efforts towards a more sustainable future.
+- The Museum of Art, Architecture, and Technology (MAAT): This museum presented a look into the industrial history of Lisbon, and into global efforts towards a more sustainable future.

 - The Museum of the Orient: This was our favorite museum.
-There were just so many artifacts (snuff bottles, paintings, dresses, suits of armor, and more!) that we didn't have time to appreciate it all before the musuem closed and the staff told us to leave.
+There were just so many artifacts (snuff bottles, paintings, dresses, suits of armor, and more!) that we didn't have time to appreciate it all before the museum closed and the staff told us to leave.
 Oh well, on the bright side we got in for free because we apparently came on International Day.